nkowaokwu/igbo_api/README.md

 **Warning**: Running replica sets locally is machine intensive and should only be ran for testing or specific-feature development purposes.

+**Reminder**: You must have Redis installed on your machine in order to run the server.

 ### Docker
 If you don't want to run a local Node and MongoDB, you can use [Docker](https://docker.com)